Academic Catalog

 MATH 370 Probability 3.00

 A first course in Calculus-based probability theory.
-Topics include: axioms of probability; combinatorial analysis; conditional probability; independence; discrete and continuous random variables; probability distributions; expectation; variance; Poisson processes; and limit theorems.
+Topics include: axioms of probability; combinatorial analysis; conditional probability; independence; discrete and continuous random variables; probability distributions; joint and marginal probability distributions; expectation; variance; Poisson processes; and limit theorems.

 Prerequisites: